laravel/docs/eloquent-factories.md

         // ...
     }

-You can also use factory callbacks in combination with states to only perform additional tasks when required.
+You may also register factory callbacks within state methods to perform additional tasks after making or creating a model that are specific to a given state:

     use App\Models\User;
     use Illuminate\Database\Eloquent\Factories\Factory;